mafdi01/meta-front-end/README.md

 - **Visual Branding:** Implements a "Carbon Black" and "Champagne Gold" color palette to reflect a luxury aesthetic.
 - **Performance Optimization:** Integrated Unsplash API parameters to serve responsive.
 - **Accessible Navigation:** Semantic HTML5 structure with fragment identifiers for direct section linking.
+- **Interactive Header:** Utilized CSS and Vanilla JavaScript to hide or show navigation header depending on scrolling.

 ---